WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 1.9.10.1 =
-Fixed: Initialisation error for new installs

-= 1.9.10 =
+= 2.0.0 =
-New meta box to set thumbnails; Edit total view count; Stop tracking Editors; Shortcode accepts all parameters as options page;
-Refer to the Changelog for full list of changes.
+Fixed: Fix schedule overwrite for the cron job

 == Changelog ==

+= 2.0.0 =
+* Fixed: Fix schedule overwrite for the cron job

 = 1.9.10.1 =
 * Fixed: Initialisation error for new installs